c-werdel/Greeting_Bot/README.md

 # Greeting_Bot with AWS, Python and Slack

-## A simple greeting bot for slack using Lambda and Event Bridge
+## A simple greeting bot for Slack using Lambda and AWS Services

 This project is an example of setting up a simple slack_bot that sends out a greeting notification every work day M-F.
 It was designed using a simple python code and linked to slack and AWS.
 Every part of this project shows how to do the following: